Browse Walker, Weaver, West, Wilson, Woodward, Wylie, and more

 [Modern Literature] Zaller, Robert.
 The Cliffs of Solitude.
 Cambridge, Cambridge University Press, 1983, first edition, dust jacket.
 Hardcover.
 Subtitled A Reading of Robinson Jeffers, with frontispiece photo of Jeffers, includes a Jeffers chronology, this copy Inscribed by Zaller to Eleanor L. Schwartz, laid in loosely is an autographed letter signed by Zaller to Ms. Schwartz in its original mailing enveloped addressed by Zaller, this is not a print-on-demand abomination.
 Fine.
 JD30521

-[Armed Services Editions] Zevin, B. D. editor).
-Cobb's Cavalcade.
+[Armed Services Editions] Zinsser, Hans.
+Rats, Lice and History.
 NY, Armed Services Editions, n.d.
-(1946), first edition thus, wrappers.
+(1944), first edition thus, wrappers.
 Softcover.
-No. 1175 in this important series, a selection of Irwin S. Cobb's writings, some material eliminated from the original, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+No. D-106 in this important series, "being a study in biography, which, after twelve preliminary chapters indispensable for the preparartion of the lay reader, deals with the life history of Typhus Fever," issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI, this is one of the very important and scarce D-Day ASE issues.
 Very good.
-JD35203
+JD36306

 CONDITIONS OF SALE